THS Logo Text Black

 How to Take Care of a Tattoo in the Shower

 First and foremost, limit your shower time.
 Showering with a new tattoo isn’t about enjoying a tranquil bout of unwinding after a long day.
 It’s all about efficiency.
-Get in, clean yourself, and get out.
-The shorter your showers, the less time your tattoo spends in a moist environment, thus reducing the risk of damage.

-Another point to consider is the temperature of the water.
-Stay away from hot showers!
 Steam and heat can cause the pores on your skin to open and thereby might induce tattoo bleeding.
-Not to mention, it can be quite uncomfortable.
 Instead, opt for lukewarm water.
 It will be just as cleansing, and far safer for your new tattoo.

-And there’s some more to it!
-Use a mild, unscented soap to clean the area.
+When you’re in the shower, use a mild, unscented soap to clean the area.
 Avoid using any harsh, scented body washes or soaps on your new tattoo.
 They can irritate it and possibly lead to an infection.

-Last but not least, pat dry, don’t rub!
 After showering, gently pat your tattoo with a clean towel.
 Avoid rubbing as this can cause irritation or could even pull out the ink.
-And voila!
-You are ready to face the world with your fantastic new tattoo smiling at everyone!

 tattoo healing process